SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab3v2.md

 ### Duration: 30 minutes

 In this lab, you'll be verifying and creating APIs in the deployed API Management service to update the Docker image for the Recommendation service.
 The revision of the Recommendation service from the Container App encapsulates the meticulous approach to maintaining and optimizing containerized applications within the project's scope.

    > **Note**: Please note that authentication is not configured for APIM.
 In production, you will be configuring authentication in addition to other best practices.

 ### Task 1: Verify the API Management Service and create an API with Operations

-In this lab, you will verify the API Management Service and create an API with operations by defining endpoints, setting policies, and testing the functionality to ensure proper integration and management of your APIs.
+In this task, you will verify the API Management Service and create an API with operations by defining endpoints, setting policies, and testing the functionality to ensure proper integration and management of your APIs.

 1. Navigate to Azure portal, open the Resource Group named **miyagi-rg-<inject key="DeploymentID" enableCopy="false"/>**  and select **miyagi-apim-<inject key="DeploymentID" enableCopy="false"/>** API Management service from the resources list.